 The following are key marketplace skills and duties, in demand in the higher education job market, which are supported by the combined URP-HESA curriculum.

-Students will be expected to meet the admission requirements of the respective programs, take the requisite admission exams and provide appropriate admission materials.
-The two programs will make admission decisions independently.
+Students are expected to meet the admission requirements of the respective programs, take the requisite admission exams and provide appropriate admission materials.
+The two programs make admission decisions independently.
 Students may begin each program in advance of the other or begin the two programs concurrently.
 All requirements for each degree must be satisfied separately, which includes passing the final examination for each program.

 The M.A. degree in HESA requires 40 hours.
-The combined degree option in URP and HESA reduces the total semester hour requirement for both degrees from 90 to 68.
-Students can complete the coursework in three years.
-Students will need to pursue which courses would be appropriate with their advisors in both departments.
+The combined degree option in URP and HESA reduces the total semester-hour requirement for both degrees from 90 to 68.
+Students can complete the course work in three years.
+Students need to decide which courses would be appropriate with their advisors in each department.